ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-linux-networking.md

 - Determine the source port of the packet based on which overlay VSI the packet has landed on.
 - Validate if the source port is part of the bridge, else drop the packet.
 - If valid bridge configuration is found, find the PR associated with the bridge and forward the packet to the PR in ACC.
-- OvS control plane receives the packet and forwards the packets to destined PR if MAC is already learnt, else flood the packet in the respective bridge.
+- OvS control plane receives the packet and forwards the packet to destined PR if MAC is already learnt, else floods the packet in the valid bridge found.
 - Sample OvS config:

     ```bash